howaboutsalman/MCOV-Testzentrum-Webpage-Example/README.md

 ## ✍️ Author

-Made by [Your Name] — inspired by the need for digital solutions during the pandemic.
+Made by @howaboutsalman — inspired by the need for digital solutions during the pandemic.